 When referring to the official name of the school use Lake Washington Girls Middle School.

 The abbreviation LWGMS may be used after the first use of the official name of the school.
 When indicating possession, repeat the s after using an apostrophe, as in LWGMS's.

-L-Dub may be used as a familiar use of the school "nickname".
+L-Dub may be used as a familiar use of the school "nickname."

-Protocol for Referring to Alumnae
+Protocol for Referring to Graduates of LWGMS

 LWGMS does not use periods when referring to abbreviated degrees: BA, MBA, MFE, PhD.

 When writing a graduation year, use the last two digits of the year, with an apostrophe before the class year:

 When addressing the parent of an LWGMS graduate, use a P the last two digits of the year, with an apostrophe before the class year: